lean-dojo/LeanDojo/docs/source/getting-started.rst

 Extracting Data from Lean 4
 ***************************
-LeanDo can also extract data from Lean 4 repos.
+LeanDojo can also extract data from Lean 4 repos.
 We use `lean4-example <https://github.com/yangky11/lean4-example>`_ as a simple example, which has a single Lean file with the theorem:

 .. code-block:: lean